-3.01 Minimum Insurable Acres
+3.02 Minimum Insurable Acres

 a.
-A minimum of five acres is required to be eligible for Coverage.
+A minimum of two acres for each elected Insurable Crop, insured to one tenth of an acre, is required to be eligible for Coverage.

-3.02 Acceptance Inspection
+3.03 Acceptance Inspection

 a.
-The Insurable Crop may be subject to an acceptance inspection and AFSC may, at its discretion, accept or reject insurance Coverage.
+An acceptance inspection is required for all elected Insurable Crops under this Insuring Agreement and AFSC may, at its discretion, accept or reject insurance Coverage.